-B. Identifying Interesting Site Pages
+2.3 Identifying Interesting and Useful Site Pages

-So far we have presented our approach towards the automatic identification of the user's topic interests within a site's contents and we introduced a scoring function for quantifying the degree of the user interests.
+So far we have presented our approach towards the automatic identification of the user's topic interests within a site's contents and we introduced a scoring function for quantifying the degree of the user interests (cf. Section 2.1).
+We have also proposed a method for identifying the user goals in their site interactions (cf. Section 2.2).
 However, although a user may be strongly interested in a particular topic, she may be less interested in some pages even if these pertain to her preferred topic.
+Moreover, the user may have varying intentions every time she interacts with highly interesting pages.